JonJWong/simfile-sidekick/README.md

 A discord bot to scan and parse StepMania simfiles.
 Inspired by Nav's Breakdown Buddy.

+## About this guide

+This guide was tailored for linux users, however I've gotten everything to work locally on macOS using the same steps (minus the systemd section, of course).

+I don't have any advice for Windows users unfortunately, as I haven't coded on a non-UNIX system in awhile.
+Feel free to update this readme if there are any hiccups running this on Windows.
+That being said, I would be surprised if there were any additional issues given how small this application is.

 ## How to use

 This was created and tested using Python 3.6.9, but will probably work with earlier versions of Python 3.